thorlabsDev/rpc-benchmark/README.md

 - Show detailed error reports for failed transactions.

 ## Usage
-- Run the binary app
+- Run the binary app in command prompt/terminal
 - You'll be prompted in the console to provide the following:
   - `Enter RPC Endpoint (e.g., http://rpc-us-east-2.thornode.io):` Enter the desired RPC endpoint.
   - `Enter number of workers (concurrent requests || min:1, max:16):` Specify the number of concurrent requests you want to send.